TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

-idmip        mip file, used by Quake and Hexen hlmip        mip file, used by Half Life dkmip        mip file, used by Daikatana idwal        wal file, used by Quake 2 image        image file
+idmip        mip file, used by Quake and Hexen hlmip        mip file, used by Half Life dkmip        mip file, used by Daikatana wal          wal file, used by Quake 2 image        image file

 The `image` format can be used to load a wide array of image formats such as tga, pcx, jpeg, and so on.
 TrenchBroom uses the [FreeImage Library] to load these images and supports any file type supported by this library.